 Diagnosis of Dermatitis Herpetiformis

 Diagnosis of dermatitis herpetiformis is based on skin biopsy and direct immunofluorescence testing of a lesion and adjacent (perilesional) normal-appearing skin.
-Direct immunofluorescence showing granular IgA deposition in the dermal papillary tips is invariably present and important for diagnosis.
+Direct immunofluorescence showing granular IgA deposition in the dermal papillary tips has a sensitivity of approximately 90 to 95% and specificity of approximately 95 to 100% (1).

 All patients with dermatitis herpetiformis should be evaluated for celiac disease.
 Serologic markers such as IgA anti-tissue transglutaminase antibody, IgA anti-epidermal transglutaminase antibody, and IgA anti-endomysial antibody can help confirm the diagnosis and aid in monitoring disease progression.